-NSAIDs can be highly dangerous for a dog and, no matter what, they should always be used with great caution.
-Tens of thousands of canines have been harmed or have died as a result of their misuse.
+NSAIDs can certainly be dangerous for dogs and they should be used with great caution.
+Tens of thousands of canines have been harmed or have died from their misuse.

 The good news is that NSAIDs have improved over the years.
-There are some which were developed with pets in mind.
-Reduce the risks and choose a brand, with the help of a vet, that will help your dog in the safest manner possible.
+Some have been developed for pets.
+Reduce risks and choose a brand, with a vet’s help, that will safely help your dog.

 Can I Give My Dog NSAIDs?
 Answer: Yes, a safe brand with veterinary help

 Geriatric dogs are often dealing with a combination of hip dysplasia, deteriorating joints with associated pain, osteoarthritis and arthritis.
-If your dog needs meds for a pain problem, we can recommend at least three lesser known NSAIDs; all of which you should discuss with your veterinarian.
-But first, learn more about how these medications actually work.
+You’re likely here because your dog has a pain problem.
+We will be recommending at least three lesser known NSAIDs; all of which you should discuss with a veterinarian.

 How NSAIDs Actually Work

-Some NSAIDs can selectively inhibit certain enzymes, while allowing others (ie. COX-1) to behave more normally.
-This has important pain treatment implications for you and your dog.
-The end result is safer use and fewer side effects!
+Some NSAIDs selectively inhibit certain enzymes, while allowing others (ie. COX-1) to behave normally.
+This has important pain treatment implications for dogs.
+The end result is fewer side effects.

 Caution with Popular Names

-People know the older NSAID brand names, common pain killers, which partially explains why so many dogs continue to be poisoned.
-These popular over-the-counter products are, by and large, inappropriate for a pet dog.
-Lack of knowledge truly does end up having detrimental effects on our four-legged friends.
+People know the older NSAID brand names, common pain killers, which explains why so many dogs are poisoned.
+These popular over-the-counter products are, by and large, inappropriate for pets.

 Below are a few better NSAIDs which can work for your dog.
-At the same time, they’ll be at a statistically reduced health risk.
+Use them and they’ll be at a statistically reduced health risk.

-In general, we are fans of carprofen NSAIDs or Vetprofen.
-But remember, all NSAIDs are potentially dangerous especially when used improperly.
-It may be best to first try a more natural approach to treating pain.
+In general, we favor carprofen NSAIDs or Vetprofen.
+All NSAIDs are potentially dangerous, especially when used improperly.
+First try a more natural approach to treat your dog’s pain.